netinvent/command_runner/README.md

    - Optional Windows UAC elevation module compatible with CPython, PyInstaller & Nuitka
    - Optional Linux sudo elevation compatible with CPython, PyInstaller & Nuitka

+It is compatible with Python 2.7+ (backports some newer Python 3.5 functionality) and is tested on both Linux and Windows.

 ## command_runner